dendriel/rozsa-template-processor/README.md

 ## Escape Characters

 Some characters as `$`, `.`, `-` and `_` are used in the language.
-Sometimes it is necessary to use them in the template but to make the template processor ignore then is necessary to use the escape expression.
+Sometimes it is necessary to use them in the template but to do that it is necessary to use the escape notation `\`.

 For instance `This library is $key.` ends with a `.`.
 So the processor will try to find a variable named `key.` in the context and will fail.
-In order to this work, you have to escape the dot `This is library $key\.`.
+To make this work, you have to escape the dot `This is library $key\.`.

 The same stands for expression starts `$`.